Madakulam

+Geography

 Madakulam is located at an altitude of about 163 m above the mean sea level with the geographical coordinates of 9.916055°N 78.090035°E.

+Landmarks

 Madakulam has a tank (kanmoi - கண்மாய்) that supplies drinking water to Madurai City and its surrounding areas.

 In Madurai, road overbridge connecting Madakulam and T V S Nagar was constructed in the year 2015.
-The second arm (extension) of Madakulam and T V S Nagar bridge towards Jaihindpuram, of 251 m long, with the project cost of about ₹16.62 crore, is being in construction.
+The second arm (extension) of Madakulam and Pamban Bridge towards Jaihindpuram, of 251 m long, with the project cost of about ₹16.62 crore, is being in construction.